martapolii/www.martapolii.com/documentation/MERNbackend.md

 - root directory: configuation files
 - server folder: back-end code
     - divide into: models, controllers, routes, helpers, common server-side code

+-* moved server.js into server folder for organization
+    - make sure to update any files that reference server.js with updated paths:
+        - server-side: - package.json (main, dev, start)
+                       - server.js (path for static files, catch-all route, assets-router)
+        - client side: package.json (dev)
+        - in vite.config.js I had to change the root from '.' to './client' or else the front-end would not work server side